oracle-devrel/formula-ai-2022-hackathon/challenges/challenge3.md

 # Introduction
-Metaverse is booming and it is about to create a whole new interaction paradim.
-Since Metaverse is relying on 3d assets that usually take a bit of time to model manually, we belive that using data to programatically create 3d assets will benefit whole industry going forward.
-Using AI to programatic  create 3d asset is not a new concept and there has been a vast number of R&D papers looking at applying AI for various use cases spaning across animations, shaders, sculping or converting 2d images to 3d assets.
+Metaverse is booming and it is about to create a whole new interaction paradigm.
+Since Metaverse is relying on 3d assets that usually take a bit of time to model manually, we believe that using data to programmatically create 3d assets will benefit whole industry going forward.
+Using AI to programmatic create 3d asset is not a new concept and there are many Research & Development papers applying AI for various use cases spanning across animations, shaders, sculpting or converting 2d images to 3d assets.

 # Challenge
-In challenge 3 of this hackathon, we would like for you to create 3d track programatically using BPY.
+In challenge 3 of this hackathon, we would like for you to create 3d track programmatically using Blender Python (BPY).
-We will provide you with API for one of the tracks and we need to create a script that can turn x,y and z cordinates into awesome track.

 ![](../img/Track.png?raw=true)

 # Data Set Notes
-As you know Formual 1 races take place in different cities.
-Therefore you need to bare in mind that your script need to be scalable so that we can apply it to other track coordiantes.
+Formula 1 races take place in different cities across the world.
+Your script needs to be scalable so that it can be apply it to other track coordinates.

 ## Blender Python API
-Blender python sits at the heart of this challenge, feel free to explore this page to get more info regarding how it works https://docs.blender.org/api/current/info_quickstart.html
+Blender Python sits at the heart of this challenge, feel free to explore this page to get more info regarding how it works https://docs.blender.org/api/current/info_quickstart.html

 Blender Python API features: